cmoyd76/cmoyd76/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 Looking to collaborate with other developers
+- 🔭 2023 Goals:
-- 🥅 2023 Goals: Learn more about Vue 3
+   - Learn Javascript (Full Stack)...
+Starting with Vue 3
+   - Become a Kafka Jedi
+   - Own Kubernetes...
-- ⚡ Fun fact: I love to learn and all sports
+- ⚡ Fun fact: I love to learn and watching all sports

 ### Languages and Tools: